plukacs/lab-governance/HR.md

 - Managed in Asana.
 - When you start the selection process with someone in the Recruitment pipeline, copy the subtasks from `= template =` to the person
 - Mark the subtasks done and comment about your results and impressions on the person-card as the person progresses through the hiring process.

-##### Policy: Recruiter
-Get in touch and possibly collaborate with recruiters, if there is a sold role, starting within 30 days, but we won't have the available resources.

 ## Domain: Bootcamp (newcommer onboarding)